ModelCloud/PyPcre/README.md

 PyPcre is fully ci tested where every single api and Pcre2 flag is tested in a continuous development environment backed by the ModelCloud.AI team.
 Fuzz (clobber) tests are also performed to catch any memory safety, accuracy, or memory leak regressions.

-Safety fist: PyPcre will optimistically link to the os provided `libpcre2` package for maximum safetey since PyPcre will automatically enjoy upstream security patches.
+Safety first: PyPcre will optimistically link to the os provided `libpcre2` package for maximum safetey since PyPcre will automatically enjoy upstream security patches.
 You can force full source compile via `PYPCRE_BUILD_FROM_SOURCE=1` env toggle.

 ## Installation